Choosing the best places to stay in Bali is no easy task.

 Bali is extremely safe.
 There is petty crime, so be aware of your surroundings.
 Regarding water safety, Nusa Dua and Sanur offer calm waters that are safe for kids or people who are not comfortable in the water.

-Final thoughts on the best places to stay in Bali
+Final thoughts on the best places to stay in Bali, Indonesia

 Deciding the best places to stay in Bali can be overwhelming, as there are so many incredible places to choose from, each as good as the next.

-This is the ultimate Bali accommodation guide that I wish I had 10 years ago and I hope it helps with your travel planning!
+This is the ultimate Bali accommodation guide that I wish I had before my first trip, and I hope it helps with your travel planning!

 Are you planning your Bali trip?
 Have any questions on the best areas to stay in Bali?
 Drop me a message in the comment section below!